talmolab/sleap/docs/guides/cli.md

                         to resume training from.
   --tensorboard         Enable TensorBoard logging to the run path if not
                         already specified in the training job config.
-  --view_viz            Enable saving of prediction visualizations to the run
+  --save_viz            Enable saving of prediction visualizations to the run
                         folder if not already specified in the training job config.
-  --delete_viz          Delete prediction visualizations in the run
+  --keep_viz            Keep prediction visualization images in the run
-                        folder after training if view_viz is enabled.
+                        folder after training when save_viz is enabled.
   --zmq                 Enable ZMQ logging (for GUI) if not already specified
                         in the training job config.
   --run_name RUN_NAME   Run name to use when saving file, overrides other run